pranjith1/ranjithtest1/README.md

 Sample Java Programs
 ====================
 ## For testing purpose adding one line
+## added one more line for testing in remote repo

 This repository contains some sample programs.
 All are Maven projects and can be run directly using "java -jar"